 Current Evaluation Provided by a Qualified Professional

 The name, title, and professional credentials of the evaluator must be clearly stated in the documentation.
 The evaluator must be licensed or certified to conduct the evaluation and diagnose the specific disability.
 All evaluation reports should be on official letterhead, typed, dated and signed.
 The evaluation should have been completed within the last three years.
 An Evaluation Report and IEP or 504 Plan can serve as documentation.

 Documentation to Verify Eligibility Must Be Comprehensive and Include:

 - Diagnosis- Includes a statement of the medical, physical, cognitive, or mental health impairment.
 It is preferred that the diagnosis be from the most recent edition of the DSM

 - A description of the conditions current functional impact on learning or other major life activity relevant to the WKCTC academic environment;

 - A statement addressing the individuals suggested accommodations including a rationale as to why each suggested accommodation is needed

 Examples of documentation verification include, but are not limited to, an assessment report,evaluation report,psycho-educational report, or a neuropsychological report.
 An Individual Education Program (IEP) or 504 Plan can be used as documentation.
 To use an IEP or 504 Plan is should contain the same basic information as listed above.
-If you are unsure of appropriate documentation, please contact the Manager of Accessibility Services.
+If you are unsure of appropriate documentation, please contact the Office of Accessibility Services.